Federal Trade Commission v. Precision Patient Outcomes, Inc. and Margrett Priest Lewis

 CASE SUMMARY

-NCLA is challenging the Federal Trade Commission’s (FTC) lawsuit against Margrett Lewis and her California-based company Precision Patient Outcomes, Inc. (PPO), which the agency falsely accused of illegally selling a supplement called “Covid Resist.”
+NCLA challenged the Federal Trade Commission’s (FTC) lawsuit against Margrett Lewis and her California-based company Precision Patient Outcomes, Inc. (PPO), which the agency accused of illegally selling a supplement called “Covid Resist”.

 PPO developed a supplement called “Covid Resist” in 2021.
 CEO and Ms. Lewis asked FTC if there were any problems with the product’s name and proposed marketing before selling it to any consumers.
-FTC responded with a letter refusing to answer her question, providing her detailing hundreds of pages about companies the agency had sued or to which it had sent warning letters.
 PPO dropped the trademark and changed the product’s name to remove all mention of “Covid” on their own initiative before selling any of it.
 FTC’s initial Complaint claimed PPO and Ms. Lewis of illegally sold Covid Resist, and the agency only filed an Amended Complaint removing this falsehood after NCLA reminded them that this was impossible.

 Join the new civil liberties movement.
 Protect Americans from the Administrative State!